REST API with Express.js

 );

-And here is the same example, so that the database query is separated to it's own function named getById
+Here is the same example, where the database query is separated to it's own function named getById

 const db = require('../database');